-- 4.13 Between meetings the SCJC or its committees may consider matters by correspondence. - 4.14 Notwithstanding rule 4.13, any such matter subject to consideration by correspondence will be tabled for discussion at the next SCJC or committee meeting (as the case may be) at the request of any member, where time allows it. - 4.15 The outcome of consideration by correspondence will be recorded in the minutes of the next relevant SCJC or committee meeting.
+- 4.13 Between meetings the SCJC or its committees may consider matters by correspondence.
+Where a decision on matter(s) is sought by members nil responses will be treated as indicating approval. - 4.14 Notwithstanding rule 4.13, any such matter subject to consideration by correspondence maybe tabled for discussion at a SCJC or committee meeting (as the case may be) at the request of any member.